dyota257/wrestlingscoreboard/to-do.md

 [x] Take out rest period 30s.
     This is not useful.
 The refs keep their own rest time.
 If this gets missed, then it can't be skipped.
-[ ] Take out the connection to the server - no need to save results.
+[X] Take out the connection to the server - no need to save results.
     Jack says that there is a problem.
 When click "Save Result", it brings an error Cannot GET Scoreboard.
 Something was wrong with the server.
+    This error could only have happened if the browser was requesting /scoreboard, without a parameter (e.g. it wasn't scoreboard/A)
-[x] Take out the mandatory weights that have to be filled in before a match can be confirmed.
+    This was solved by redirecting /scoreboard to /scoreboard/A [x] Take out the mandatory weights that have to be filled in before a match can be confirmed.
     This doesn't matter.
 It only matters for the master database of records, but that isn't something that we need.
     Conditions are set in setConfirmGame()